You want smart political talk without the meltdowns?

 Yeah, half of them.

-And post had been a leading candidate, except for his nationality, interestingly.
+He had held other previously high positions, though, and most have been a leading candidate, except for his nationality, interestingly.

 It had been a long, you know, whatever taboo against the U.S. Pope, given the geopolitical power already wielded by the U.S., I guess, in the secular sphere.

-But anyway, Prevost, it's just interesting.
+But anyway, Prévost, it's just interesting.

 It's just the whole thing was interesting to watch unfold.

-Gave me a good spiritual foundational.
+Gave me a good spiritual, foundational.

 There's so much that I like about the Catholic Church.

-He has a doctorate in canon law that he got in Rome at uh the College of St. Thomas Aquinas.
+He has a doctorate in canon law that he got in Rome at the College of St. Thomas Aquinas.

 Two decades he served in Peru and became a naturalized citizen.